amartinson193/The-Ultimate-List-of-Free-SQL-Resources/README.md

 ## Welcome to the Ultimate List of Free SQL Resources

 This list brings together the best free resources for learning SQL.
-If you're interested in how these resources rank, you can go to the [Learning SQL Reddit page](https://www.reddit.com/r/learningsql/wiki/index/) and go to the wiki.
-Click on any of the link categories and you will get a ranked list of content in that category.
-Instructions for custom searching the Reddit page are at the bottom of the wiki.
+This list is constantly being updated, so please add an issue or pull request if you have anything to add.

 ## Why Does This Repo Exist?